Lebanon draft crisis plan sees need for $10 bln-$15 bln and depositor contribution

 By Eric Knecht and Tom Perry

-BEIRUT, April 8 (Reuters) - Lebanon needs external financing of $10 billion-$15 billion over the next five years to help it through its financial crisis, according to a draft government plan seen by Reuters.
+BEIRUT, April 8 (Reuters) - Lebanon requires net external financing of $10 billion-$15 billion over the next five years to help it through its financial crisis, according to a draft government plan seen by Reuters.

-The draft plan, which is being discussed by the cabinet, was dated April 6 and marks the most comprehensive blueprint yet on tackling the crisis.
-In it, the plan is described as a "good basis" for negotiations with the IMF.
+The draft plan, which is being discussed by cabinet, marks the most comprehensive blueprint yet on tackling the crisis.
+In it, the plan is described as a "good basis" in case of negotiations with the IMF.

+Lebanon has yet to decide whether it will go the IMF, though analysts see this as the only way it can get aid.

-The plan, which a source said was drafted by Lebanon's financial adviser Lazard, did not explicitly say the country would go to the IMF - a move that requires broad political support.
-But it noted investors were expecting Beirut to seek IMF support which would unlock other financing.
+The plan, which a source said was drafted by Lebanon's financial adviser Lazard, noted investors were expecting Beirut to seek IMF support which would unlock other financing.

 While mapping out losses of $83.2 billion in the economy, the plan noted that a "full bailout of the financial sector is not an option".

-It set out a restructuring of the central bank and commercial banks to include "a transitory exceptional contribution from large depositors" and outlined a special fund to compensate depositors’ losses that result from restructuring.
+It sets out a restructuring of the central bank and commercial banks to include "a transitory exceptional contribution from large depositors" and outlines a special fund to compensate depositors’ losses resulting from restructuring.

 "As stated by the prime minister, the plan will make sure the assets of 90% of the depositors are preserved," it said.

-Parliament Speaker Nabih Berri told central bank governor Riad Salameh on Tuesday that bank deposits were sacred and could not be touched.

-Since the crisis began, Lebanon has defaulted on its hefty foreign-currency debt for the first time and in late March it began steps towards restructuring the debt.

-A coronavirus lockdown has compounded economic problems which include spiralling inflation, a weakening currency and capital controls that have prevented depositors from withdrawing their hard currency savings.
+Lebanon's crisis is rooted in decades of state corruption.
+Last month, Lebanon defaulted on its hefty foreign-currency debt.
+A coronavirus lockdown has compounded economic problems which include a weakening currency and capital controls that have denied savers access to dollar savings.

+Nafez Zouk, emerging markets strategist at Oxford Economics, said it was encouraging the plan acknowledged the size of the problem.
+"There's a reform programme which sounds like something the IMF would want to see and there's a recognition of the need for consolidation of the banking system," he said.

 The $83.2 billion losses stem from the impairment of assets held by the central bank, the impairment of banks' loans portfolio and government debt restructuring.

-The authorities would set out a comprehensive strategy for the restructuring of banks’ balance sheets, it said.
+The plan estimated $40 billion in embedded losses at the central bank, the result of "years of loss-making financial transactions" to accumulate FX reserves to defend the peg and cover a balance of payments funding gap.

-A phased restructuring of commercial bank balance sheets would include a full bail-in of existing shareholders estimated at $20.8 billion in capital write-offs, with the remaining $62.4 billion covered by the "transitory exceptional contribution from large depositors", it said.
+A phased restructuring of commercial bank balance sheets would include a full bail-in of existing shareholders estimated at $20.8 billion in capital write-offs, with the remaining $62.4 billion covered by the "transitory exceptional contribution from large depositors".

-"The exact parameters of the contribution will be defined with the assistance of external advisors and in the context of a broad and good-faith dialogue with the commercial banks," it said.
+"The exact parameters of the contribution will be defined with the assistance of external advisors and in the context of a broad and good-faith dialogue with the commercial banks."

-A special fund would compensate depositors' losses, with the proceeds coming from a programme that will track and recover ill-gotten assets, the document said.
+A special fund would compensate depositors' losses, with the proceeds coming from a programme that will track and recover ill-gotten assets.

-The plan estimated about $40 billion in central bank embedded losses, the result of "years of loss-making financial transactions" aimed at accumulating FX reserves to defend the peg and cover a balance of payments funding gap.

 ((eric.knecht@thomsonreuters.com; Reuters Messaging: eric.knecht.thomsonreuters.com@reuters.net))